netdata/learn/docs/collectors/go.d.plugin/modules/docker_engine.md

-# Docker Engine monitoring with Netdata

-[`Docker Engine`](https://docs.docker.com/engine/) is the industry’s de facto container runtime that runs on various Linux (CentOS, Debian, Fedora, Oracle Linux, RHEL, SUSE, and Ubuntu) and Windows Server operating systems.
+[`Docker Engine`](https://docs.docker.com/engine/) is the industryâs de facto container runtime that runs on various Linux (CentOS, Debian, Fedora, Oracle Linux, RHEL, SUSE, and Ubuntu) and Windows Server operating systems.

 This module will monitor one or more `Docker Engines` applications, depending on your configuration.